Disaster risk reduction and climate change adaptation

-Over the last two decades, 218 million people each year have been affected by disasters; at an annual cost to the global economy in excess of $300 billion.1 Disasters are likely to become more frequent.
-Indeed, climate change increases the intensity and frequency of weather events, especially in the coastal areas which are home to the majority of the world’s population.
+Over the last two decades, 218 million people each year have been affected by disasters, at an annual cost to the global economy of more than $300 billion.
+Disasters are likely to become more frequent.
+Indeed, climate change is increasing the intensity and frequency of weather events, especially in the coastal areas which are home to the majority of the world’s population.

 When disaster strikes, the most at-risk groups, including people with disabilities, are disproportionately affected.
-For example, according to the UN, only 1 person with disabilities in 5 worldwide is capable of evacuating without difficulty in the event of a disaster.2 Disasters usually means higher mortality for women than men and children, young people and the elderly make up a large proportion of those affected.
-For instance, following the 2004 tsunami in Sri Lanka, mortality among children under five was double that of adults over 50 years old.3 Moreover, these disasters can cause damage and casualties.
+For example, according to the UN, only 1 person with disabilities in 5 worldwide is capable of evacuating without difficulty in the event of a disaster.
+Disasters usually cause higher mortality for women than men and children, young people and the elderly make up a large proportion of those affected.
+For instance, following the 2004 tsunami in Sri Lanka, mortality among children under five was double that of adults over 50 years old.
+Moreover, these disasters cause casualties and structural damage.

-HI and the disaster risk reduction and climate change adaptation
+HI disaster risk reduction and climate change adaptation

-Fully aware of this situation, HI has been active in implementing Disaster Risk Reduction (DRR) for the last 15 years.
-Its interventions expanded in the mid-2000s in Asia and are now also deployed in more than 20 countries mainly in Africa, Latin America and the Caribbean.
-Over the years, HI has learned from its experience, using different intervention methods, all of which have contributed to strengthening our strategy of inclusive DRR and furthering climate change adaptation.
+HI is fully aware of this situation and has been engaged in Disaster Risk Reduction (DRR) activities for the last 15 years.
+In the mid-2000s, we expanded our interventions expanded in Asia and are now running DR activities in more than 20 countries, mainly in Africa, Latin America and the Caribbean.
+Over the years, we have learned from this experience.
+The different intervention methods that we have used have all served to strengthen our strategy of developing inclusive DRR and furthering climate change adaptation.

-Through its inclusive DRR projects, HI promotes an integrated approach that ensures the full and meaningful participation of all groups and individuals most vulnerable to risk, in a context of climate change, to create a sustainable and resilient community.
+Through our inclusive DRR projects, we promote an integrated approach that ensures the full and meaningful participation of all the groups and individuals most vulnerable to risks due to climate change in order to create a sustainable and resilient community.

 Over the past 15 years, HI’s mandate on inclusive DRR (iDRR) strategies and networks has evolved.
-HI has become an inclusive DRR practitioner, directly implementing inclusive DRR projects and building the capacities of DRR actors, against the backdrop of climate change.
-Internally, HI country programmes integrate DRR components into their development and humanitarian projects.
-HI also plays a role in international advocacy around inclusive DRR.
+We have become an inclusive DRR practitioner, directly implementing inclusive DRR projects and building the capacities of DRR actors against the backdrop of climate change.
+Internally, our field programmes integrate DRR components into their development and humanitarian projects and externally we take part in international advocacy actions for inclusive DRR.

-In practice, DRR practitioners are considered to be insufficiently inclusive, which means they fail to make sure that at-risk groups, including people with disabilities, are fully engaged in DRR practices and therefore less affected by disasters.
-Considering that some specific groups (based on age, gender and disability) are at a higher risk from disasters, inclusive DRR involves reducing the vulnerability of the most excluded groups and increasing their capacity to reduce the risk.
+DRR practitioners are generally considered to be insufficiently inclusive, which means they are failing to make sure that at-risk groups, including people with disabilities, are fully engaged in DRR and therefore less affected by disasters.
+Certain specific groups (based on age, gender and disability) are considered to be at a higher risk from disasters than other.
+The objective of inclusive DRR is to increase their resilience and capacity to reduce risk.